• Skip to primary navigation

 • English

-• Personal data such as names, birth dates and passport numbers of ten people from a training video
+• Personal data such as names, dates of birth and passport numbers of ten people from a training video

 • Personnel data of up to 50 security employees